lihuiupc/HGAN-TyphoonCloudVisualPrediction/README.md

 The models trained and generated images will be saved in '/Save/..'

-The 'generated_1second.tif' shows continuous generated images in ten nearest time steps.
-The 'truth_1second.tif' is ground truth ones of 'generated_1second.tif'.
+The following example shows continuous typhoon cloud evolution in ten nearest time steps.

 Thanks for the code ''https://github.com/dyelax/Adversarial_Video_Generation''.